epri-dev/OpenDER_interface/README.rst

     ``pip install -e ./``

 2. Manual Installation: Alternatively, you can manually install the dependencies by referring to the 'requirements.txt' file.
 This file contains a list of the required dependencies along with their specific versions.
 You can install them individually using standard pip commands

-If you want have separate project - ***

 Examples
 =========